Ishaara (1964 film)

-Ishaara is a 1964 Indian film directed by K. Amarnath, starring Joy Mukherjee, Vyjayanthimala and Pran.
+Ishaara is a 1964 Indian Hindi-language film directed by K. Amarnath.
+It stars Joy Mukherjee, Vyjayanthimala and Pran.

 Plot

 Sent to Boarding School at a very young age, Mala returns home to Delhi after 10 years to find that everything has changed.
-Her widowed mom has remarried a wealthy man named Khemchand, and all of the family, which consists of a sister, Shashi; a brother, Deep, and a younger brother, Munna, live in a palatial house.
-Khemchand does business illicitly as an insurance broker when the government decides to nationalize insurance companies, he is arrested and sentenced to 7 years in jail.
+Her widowed mom has remarried a wealthy man named Khem Chand, and all of the family, which consists of a sister, Shashi; a brother, Deep, and a younger brother, Munna, live in a palatial house.
+Khem Chand does business illicitly as an insurance broker when the government decides to nationalize insurance companies, he is arrested and sentenced to 7 years in jail.
 His entire family is thrown out on the street, where they are taken care of by Vijay, a poor stage artist, who has fallen in love with Mala, who also has a place in her heart for him.
 However, circumstances keep the two lovers apart, so much so that Mala is forced to refuse Vijay's help, relocate further away from him, and join a dance troupe.